plone/documentation/about/documentation_styleguide_addons.rst

 Directory Structure
 =====================

-* You should configure Sphinx in that way that you have a seperate */source* directory for your documentation .rst files
+* You should configure Sphinx in that way that you have a separate */source* directory for your documentation .rst files

 .. code-block:: rst